 The second method is to change the speed of the main rotors, while keeping the AoA constant.
 A faster turning blade will generate more lift, while a slower turning one generates less lift (the basic physics of an airfoil section moving through air, exactly like an airplane's wing).

 This leads us on to the big difference between FP and CP rc helicopters; one type (CP) can change rotor blade pitch, while the other type (FP) cannot.

-Whether the helicopter is fixed pitch, like the Walkera Dragonfly 4 for example, or collective pitch, such as the Blade 400, is an important factor to consider when choosing an electric rc helicopter and the choice largely depends on what sort of flying you want to do, as well as your budget.
+Whether the helicopter is fixed pitch or collective pitch is an important factor to consider when choosing an electric rc helicopter, and the choice largely depends on what sort of flying you want to do - as well as your budget.

 Generally speaking, FP helicopters are not particularly responsive in the air and can be a bit of a handful to control well, at least until the pilot gets used to the feel of it.
 They are, however, cheaper to buy, slightly easier to master and have less components and complexity to worry about.

 CP means that the pitch angle of each main rotor blade can be moved to change the amount of lift generated, by tilting each blade about its longitudinal axis.
 The motor is kept at a more constant speed throughout the flight and so the altitude is controlled by changing this pitch angle, and hence Angle of Attack, of the blades rather than speeding up or slowing down the motor.

 This collective pitch control makes the helicopter much more agile, responsive and smoother in the air but gives a steeper learning curve for the pilot - and they cost more to buy, and more can go wrong!

 Above: left, an FP rotor head compared to a CP one, right.